 We use traditional brewing methods to produce a varied range of modern beers focused on drinkability and quality using the finest of English grown malts and hops as well as selected high quality hops from around the world and our own strain of historic Sussex live yeast.

-David’s passion is English grown hops, especially lesser-known and long-forgotten varieties.
 We are lucky to still be surrounded by hop gardens in this corner of Kent and source as many hops locally as we can.
-David showcases these hops with our monthly-changing Single Hop Pale series and Small Batch specials.
+We showcases these hops with our monthly-changing Single Hop Pale series and Small Batch specials.

 The Boss and General Dogsbody